vthwang/LeetCode-in-Java/Algorithms/0926.flip-string-to-monotone-increasing/README.md

 ## Solutions
 ### [Dynamic Programming](FlipStringToMonotoneIncreasing.java)

 Idea: If the current number is 1, the previous number can be 0 and 1.
 However, if the current number is 0, the previous number can only be 0.
 Thus, when the current number is 1, we need to add 1 to dp0 because we want to flip this number to 0, and vice versa.
-In the last step, the minimum number of dp0 and dp1 is the least number of flip string to monotone increasing.
+In the last step, the minimum number of dp0 and dp1 is the least number of flipping string to monotone increasing.

 ```java
 class Solution {